Catechesis of the Good Shepherd

-Catechesis of the Good Shepherd is a curriculum new to St. Vincent de Paul but has been used in parishes throughout the world for over 50 years.
-It is based on building a personal relationship with God through prayer, the Bible, and Liturgy.
+Catechesis of the Good Shepherd is the curriculum we offer at Saint Vincent de Paul Church but has been used in parishes throughout the world for over 60 years.
+It is based on building a personal relationship with Jesus the Good Shepherd, through prayer, Scripture, and Liturgy.
 The Diocese of Orange has decided to join many of the other Diocese throughout the country who have already adopted this program into their faith formation curriculum.
 It involves a tremendous commitment for teacher formation (training), space and materials.
-We rejoice in the dedication, expertise, and ongoing training of our staff, the support of our priests and parish community, and most importantly, the growth that we anticipate seeing in our children’s spiritual development.
+We rejoice in the dedication, expertise, and ongoing training of our staff and volunteers, the support of our priests and parish community, and most importantly, the growth that we anticipate seeing in our children’s spiritual development.

-Since 1954, in Rome, Italy, Sofia Cavalletti has pursued the revelation of the young child’s religious potential through fifty years of research and published material at both the preschool and elementary levels.
-With the “self-teaching” principles of Maria Montessori and the theological moorings of Hebrew scholarship, Scripture studies and Roman Catholic liturgy and doctrine, Cavalletti and her co-worker, Gianna Gobbi, developed an approach which not only appealed to the profound religious intuition of younger and older children, but which evolved from the children themselves.
+Since 1954, in Rome, Italy, Sofia Cavalletti has pursued the revelation of the young child’s religious potential through sixty years of research and published material beginning with infants through elementary levels.
+With the “self-teaching” principles of Maria Montessori and the theological moorings of a Hebrew scholars, Scripture studies and Roman Catholic liturgy and doctrine, Cavalletti and her co-worker, Gianna Gobbi, developed an approach which not only appealed to the profound religious intuition of younger and older children, but which evolved from the children themselves.
 Today the work (still active in Rome) has emerging centers all over the world.

 An interpersonal relationship is always a mystery, all the more so when that relationship is between God and the child.
 We believe that there is a deep bond between God and the child which produces in the child the desire to draw near to God.
 The catechists’ role is to prepare the environment and to make presentations that “call forth” the child’s response rather than “pour in” information.
 They listen with the child and together ask, “God, who are you?
 How do you love us?”
 The adult is a co-wonderer with the child as they together enjoy meditating on the questions generated by the Scriptures with the prepared environment as a developmental aid.

-The atrium is one of the elements that helps the relationship between God and the child flourish.
-After a theme has been presented, the child is free to choose an activity that will make possible the inner dialogue with the “Interior Teacher.”
+The atrium is one of the elements that helps this relationship between God and the child to flourish.
+After a theme has been presented, the child is free to choose a work/an activity that will make possible the inner dialogue with the “Interior Teacher, the Holy Spirit.”
 The atrium helps to nourish this relationship in several ways: the atrium can be compared to a retreat house facilitating recollection and silence; the atrium is a place for religious life, for community and worship—not a classroom for instruction; the atrium is a place of work which becomes a conversation with God; the atrium was the place in the early church where the catechumens were prepared.
 For the child, too, the atrium is a place of preparation for involvement in the larger parish community.